MicrochipTech/AzureDemo_AnyCloud/README.md

      - [MPLAB Harmony Software Framework](https://microchipdeveloper.com/harmony3:mhc-overview)

-## Getting Started - Using a PC to emulate a Host MCU
+## Getting Started - Using a PC to Emulate a Host MCU

 ### Step 1 - Set up a WFI32E01 Development Board as an AnyCloud™ UART-to-Cloud Bridge